Never walk alone

 For ideas on what to bring and how to pack a backpack, watch this:

-Read the gear pages for more detail on what to wear and what to carry.
+Read the gear pages for more detail on what to wear and what to carry while hiking.
 It is not necessary to spend a lot of money on the right gear, but it is essential for your safety and comfort, and the safety of the group, to bring appropriate footwear, clothing, food and equipment

 Talk to people.
 Decide what sort of activities you are going to do.
 As you become more experienced, you will realise that some things work better than others, and you will become interested in the more advanced aspects.
 Don’t buy a lot of very expensive gear until you are sure you want to continue bushwalking, and you know what to look for.